 Not all green energy is the same though — choose a supplier that invests the money from bills into new sources of renewable power, to help increase the proportion of green energy in the national grid and end our reliance on fossil fuels.

-Look into your supply chain
+Consider your supply chain

 Lower your energy usage

 Regular maintenance is key to ensure heating, ventilation and air conditioning systems are all working efficiently.
-And, of course, turning off the heating, air conditioning and lights and shutting down computers when they’re not in use can have a big impact too.
+And, of course, turning off the heating, air conditioning and lights and shutting down computers when they’re not in use can have a big impact, too.

 Cut down waste